-Organizations are changing to Microservices Architecture model to succeed in their software application projects why because most of the microservices projects use API’s (Application Programming Interfaces).
+Organizations are changing to the Microservices Architecture model to succeed in their software application projects why because most of the microservices projects use API’s (Application Programming Interfaces).
 Here we need to applaud Microservices because it has various advanced features than other models.

 Like these have discrete data stores with separate commands to handle each data store; also, it allows software providers to deploy components more swiftly.
-And if one application is updated, remaining applications need not be updated; they can continue their functionality.
+And if one application is updated, the remaining applications need not be updated; they can continue their functionality.

 We are in a time to provide fast results or services to end-users who use applications for their requirement.
 A lot of API’s are using REST services via HTTP to send and receive data.
-Many software testers are automating their testing with UI based test and API Test.
+Many software testers are automating their testing with UI based test and API Tests.
 While comparing API Testing with UI based testing, API tests are much speedy and reliable than UI based tests.